Steve DiFillippo: Restaurants and business ventures

 In the fall of 2008 DiFillippo was inducted into the Massachusetts Restaurant Hall of Fame.

 DiFillippo opened Davio’s Atlanta in August 2010 at Phipps Plaza in the Buckhead district of Atlanta, Georgia.
 His next venture is the opening of Davio’s New York across from Grand Central Station as well as another Davio’s location in his hometown of Lynnfield, Massachusetts, scheduled for the summer of 2013.

 On November 5, 2020 Davio's opened in The Colony as part of the Grandscape Development, one of the largest and most unique mixed-use real estate developments in the country upon completion.
 Located in the Dallas, Texas, metropolitan area and being developed by Nebraska Furniture Mart, a Berkshire Hathaway company, the project will stretch across more than 400 acres, and feature more than 3.9 million square feet of retail, entertainment, residential, dining and attractions.

 Personal life

-DiFillippo is actively involved in groups and boards including: Taste of the NFL, Rodman Ride for Kids, The Cambridge School of Culinary Arts, Raising-a-Reader of Massachusetts and The Boston Dining Alliance.
+DiFillippo is actively involved in groups and boards including: Taste of the NFL, Rodman Ride for Kids, The Cambridge School of Culinary Arts, Raising-a-Reader of Massachusetts, The Ron Burton Training Village, and The Boston Dining Alliance.
 He is a contributing Vice Chair of the Board of Overseers of the Anti-Defamation League, New England Region.
 He also contributes business and restaurant related articles to The Huffington Post.

-DiFillippo lives in Wenham, Massachusetts with his wife Pamela and their two children.
+DiFillippo lives in Wenham, Massachusetts with his wife Pamela and their four children.